- Registration questions: Joe Hines, email@example.com

 Is there an application deadline for Spring admissions?

-Interested candidates must apply by December 7, 2011 for a Spring 2012 admission
+Interested candidates must apply by August 1 for Fall admission.

 When and where will courses be offered?

 The program is designed to be a part-time program for working professionals.
-Classes are offered in the evenings on CHOP's campus at the Colket Research Building or at 3535 Market Street.
+Classes are offered online.

 Application of Post-BS Certificate to MSHI